How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 5.5 Other Common Errors

-You can’t clone into a folder with the same name.
-Rename the target directory or remove the existing folder.
+Cloning fails if a directory with the same name already exists.
+Rename the directory or delete the existing one.

 6. Useful git clone Options